 The IIT rate is 5% in the following cases:

-For Section B, the tax assessment is made, generally, by the payor of the income withholding at the source.
-However, the tax assessment is made by the beneficiary whenever the payor does not have a head office, effective management or PE in Angola to which the payments are attributable.
-The tax assessment for Section A is generally made by the beneficiary of the income, unless the receiver of the income does not have a residence, head office or effective management or PE in Angola, or the income is due by people with organised accounts to individual persons.
+For Section B, the tax assessment is generally made by the payor of the income withholding at the source.
+However, the tax assessment is made by the beneficiary whenever the payor does not have a head office, effective management or a PE in Angola to which the payments are attributable.
+The tax assessment for Section A is generally made by the beneficiary of the income, unless the receiver of the income does not have a residence, head office or effective management or PE in Angola, or unless the income is due by people with organised accounts to individual persons.

-UREIT is a hybrid of income and wealth tax due from individuals and corporate entities, resident or non-resident, provided they are entitled to urban property rents, or due on their possession if the properties are not rented, as follows:
+REIT is a hybrid of income and wealth tax due from individuals and corporate entities, resident or non-resident, provided they are entitled to property rents, or due on their possession or transfer (whether gratuitous or onerous) if the properties are not rented, as follows:

-The income of urban property rents taxed under UREIT is not subject to BIT.
+The income of urban property rents taxed under REIT is not subject to BIT.

-The tax rate is 25% for rented properties and 0.5% for properties not rented (of an asset value exceeding AOA5 million).
-Buildings used as hotels may benefit from a tax reduction of 50% for up to 15 years.
+The tax rate is 25% for rented properties; between 0.1% and 0.5% for properties not rented (of an asset value exceeding AOA5 million); and 2% for the transfer of property.